Understanding Home Equity Investments: your comprehensive guide

 Share on social:

 In the vast landscape of financial choices, unlocking the potential of your most substantial asset – your home – can seem like a puzzle.
 How do you balance your need for cash today with the monthly payments, interest rates, and loan terms of tomorrow?
 In addition to familiar options such as the HELOC, home equity loan, or cash-out refinance, there’s a home equity tool you should know: the Home Equity Investment (HEI).
-Depending on your specific financial scenario and requirements, an HEI could be the perfect key to unlocking your home's equity.
-In this guide, we’ll cover all the basics of Home Equity Investments and help you decide whether an HEI could be the right fit for you.

 Whether you're looking to finance home improvements, consolidate debt, or are just curious about this financial option, let's explore the potential of tapping into your home equity through an HEI.

-Unpacking home equity: What is a Home Equity Investment?
+What is a Home Equity Investment?

 Let’s start by defining home equity.
 Home equity is the difference between your home’s current value and the remaining balance on your mortgage.
 If your home is worth $700,000 and you owe $200,000 on your mortgage, that means you have $500,000 in home equity.
 The more of your mortgage you pay off, the more equity you build.

-In lieu of making a monthly payment, you repay your Home Equity Investment in one lump sum at any time during the duration of your term, typically 30 years.
+Instead of making a monthly payment, you repay your Home Equity Investment in one lump sum at any time during the duration of your term, typically 30 years.
 Most homeowners choose to repay when they sell their home or get a cash-out refinance.

-How does a Home Equity Investment Work?
+How does a Home Equity Investment work?

 Picture an HEI as a partnership.